 At the end of the main path, two majestic stone horses frame the main pond beautifully.
 There’s also a spectacular fountain which provides the central focus.

-There are several gardens with a theme to explore, and one of the most popular is the Japanese garden.
+There are several gardens with a theme to explore.
+One of the most popular is the Japanese garden.
 The water features are beautiful, and there are several pagodas where you can sit and enjoy the ambience.

 Whatever time of year you visit the Japanese garden is always stunning, but the vibrant reds of the maple trees are at their best during autumn.
 In spring the azaleas take over with their delicate blooms.

-The summer months are the best time to visit the kitchen garden as the fruit bushes are heavily laden with ripe produce.
+The summer months are the best time to visit the kitchen garden.
+Then, the fruit bushes are heavily laden with ripe produce.
 Beans, brassicas, pumpkins and much more fill the vegetable patches.

-The woodland path is delightful throughout the year, and in the spring, the rhododendrons that edge the way fill the air with a lovely perfume.
+The woodland path is delightful throughout the year.
+In the spring, the rhododendrons that edge the way fill the air with a lovely perfume.
 You can also see the bluebells underneath the trees at this time of year.